robbrobb/katacoda-scenarios/dwh-influxdb/step4.md

-Now switch over to the original Ubuntu shell, where you need to download the InfluxDB library for Python.
+For our next step we need to install the relevant python libraries.

 `pip install influxdb-client`{{execute}}